-The BMW iX3 range as per Europe’s new WLTP test cycle is 286 miles, and as per the NEDC test cycle which China follows, it is 311 miles.
+The BMW iX3 range as per Europe’s new WLTP test cycle is 285 miles, and as per the CLTC test cycle that China follows, it is 550 km (342 miles).
 Top Gear managed to achieve a range of 230 miles during its drive.
 In daily situations, customers could achieve a higher range.
 Using an 11 kW AC charger takes 7.5 hours for a full charge.
-Thanks to the support for a 150 kW DC charger, it’s possible to quick-charge from 10% to 80% SoC in just 34 minutes.
+Thanks to the support for a 150 kW DC charger, it’s possible to quick-charge from 0% to 80% SoC in just 34 minutes.

 BMW iX3 U.S. launch ruled out

-There’s no plan to launch the BMW iX3 in the U.S., a company spokesman confirmed in 2021.
-The bigger BMW iX will be the first electric SUV for the U.S. from Bavaria.
+There’s no plan to launch the iX3 in the U.S., a company spokesman confirmed in 2021.
+For now, the larger BMW iX is the only electric SUV for the U.S. from Bavaria.

 2022 BMW iX3 FAQs